unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/bc-overview.md

 ---
-title: Resolve Domains with Direct Blockchain Calls
+title: Resolve Domains with Direct Blockchain Calls | UD Developer Portal
 description: These guides demonstrate the process for resolving domains using direct blockchain calls and a few examples of how to use this to build applications.
 ---